Download the Explore Bay of Plenty APP

 Several equestrian trails are located to the east of the park and mountain bikers are not permitted on these

-• A toilet is located to the left of the mountain biking car park; a second toilet is located at the equestrian trail car park at 252 Thompsons Track
+• A toilet is located to the left of the mountain biking car park.

-• Well signposted on the roadside and along each trail but we’d advise you to take a photo of the full site map before your ride
+• Well signposted on the roadside and along each trail, but we'd advise you to take a photo of the trail map beforehand